 Main walls

 Repair category 2

-Notes Some weathered stonework.
-Some worn and cracked render noted.
-Ongoing maintenance should be envisaged.
+Notes Weathering and erosion evident to the stonework.
+Ongoing maintenance/repairs should be anticipated.

 Windows, external doors and joinery

 Repair category 1

 Notes These generally appeared in fair order consistent with age.
 Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
 It is therefore likely that maintenance/ repair will be required as part of an ongoing maintenance programme.